amandasaurus/iter-progress-rs/README.md

 [`.enumerate()`](https://doc.rust-lang.org/std/iter/trait.Iterator.html#method.enumerate)

 # Usage

 Call `.progress()` on any Iterator, and get a new iterator that yields `(ProgressRecord, T)`, where `T` is the original value.
 A `ProgressRecord` has many helpful methods to query the current state of the iterator

+At every iteration, the current time is calculated.
+For iterators generating lots of items per second, this might be a noticable performance hit.
+Use `.optional_progress(N)` to generate a new iterator that yields `(Option<ProgressRecord>, T)`.
+Every N items, the result will be `(Some(ProgressRecord), T)`, otherwise `(None, T)` is returned and no call to get the current time is made.

 # Example